lanmarc77/esp-audio-book-player/README.md

 ### Sorting each time
 This is the default implementation.
 After startup when the list of all available audio books is read this list is sorted.
 Instead of keeping the strings/names of all entries in memory only their file allocation table position is used.
 This position acts as kind of ID of the entry.
 This ID is then sorted inside an array but not by its value but by its corresponding name.
-But this also means that the algorithm always has to translate between ID and name of the file resulting in an increased time of sorting.
+This means that the algorithm always has to translate between ID and name of the file resulting in an increased time of sorting.
 The algorithm used is a selection sort with a complexity of O(n²).
 But it is memory deterministic.
 This allows keeping 1000 entries with only 2kB of memory usage.
 To always wait for 1000 entries to be sorted is also still acceptable.
 Sorting speed is also determined by the way entries are named.
 As the C function strcmp is starting to compare at the beginning of a string the earlier a mismatch happens the earlier it can stop.
 It is beneficial to name files e.g. 01... , 02... instead of ...01, ...02.